 Eco Park Program

-Due to the modified 2019-20 parking year, the Eco Park Program will only assess and reflect last year’s parking term: September 1, 2019 – March 31, 2020 (7 months total; all eligible reimbursements will be prorated
+Due to the modified 2019-20 parking year, the Eco Park Program was modified to assess and reflect last year’s parking term: September 1, 2019 – March 31, 2020 (7 months total; all eligible reimbursements were prorated accordingly.
+The application period is now closed.

 Please note, the Eco Park Program for the 2020-21 parking year will be suspended.